-Straight Talk offers a ton of great options making it one of the easiest choices if you just need something that works without worrying too much about network compatibility.
-Still, Mint Mobile's simpler approach and data sizes that work for most people help it to be a great choice when you want to get as much service as possible for your money.
+Straight Talk offers a ton of great options making it one of the easiest choices if you need something that works without worrying too much about network compatibility.
+Still, Mint Mobile's simpler approach and data sizes work for most people, making it a great choice when you want to get as much service as possible for your money.

 |Mint Mobile||Straight Talk|

 |Maximum data||Unlimited (35GB high speed)||Unlimited (60 GB account review)|

 |Maximum term||12 months||12 months|